davidgraeff/firestore-db-and-auth-rs/readme.md

 The tests expect a Firebase user with the ID given in `examples/test_user_id.txt` to exist.
 [More Information](/doc/integration_tests.md)

-## Async vs Sync

-This crate uses reqwest under the hood as http client. reqwest supports blocking and async/await APIs.

-Right now only blocking APIs are provided, some async/await variants are gated behind an "unstable" cargo feature.

 #### What can be done to make this crate more awesome

 This library does not have the ambition to mirror the http/gRPC API 1:1.
 There are auto-generated libraries for this purpose.
 But the following fits into the crates schema:

-* Data streaming via gRPC/Protobuf
 * Nice to have: Transactions, batch_get support for Firestore